Hydrogen R&D facilities

 EMEC’s mobile, ADR-certified hydrogen refuelling solution, provides hydrogen refuelling capabilities to locations with no existing or fixed hydrogen infrastructure.

 The mobile refuelling solution can be coupled with EMEC’s 24 kW re-deployable modular electrolyser for on-site hydrogen generation to offering a full end-to-end system.

 The refuelling solution takes hydrogen gas and compresses it up to 450 bar and then stored 12 storage banks.
 It is capable of dispensing up to 20 kg hydrogen at 350 bar per operation.

 Kirkwall Pier fuel cell:

-EMEC also own and operate a 75 W fuel cell housed at Kirkwall Pier which can convert hydrogen back to electricity to ‘cold iron’ the local ferries while berthed overnight at the pier.
+EMEC own and operate a 75 kW fuel cell housed at Kirkwall Pier which can convert hydrogen back to electricity.
+The electricity can then be used to ‘cold iron’ local inter-island ferries while berthed overnight at the pier.

 EMEC’s hydrogen R&D facilities are overseen by experienced maintenance and operation technicians with infrastructure regularly checked and tested.